Five Forests Alliance

 The Need for System-Wide Change

-Five Forests changes systems.
+Five Forests Alliance changes systems.
 “It always seems impossible until it’s done.”
 Nelson Mandela, 2001 While there are ongoing grassroots and international efforts to advance indigenous rights, protect biodiversity, and ensure food safety in Mesoamerica, there is no system-wide effort to address the drivers of deforestation in Mesoamerica; no integrated, supply chain approach that connects the causes and effects to push for region-wide structural change in support of forests and indigenous forest peoples.
 The existential threat of climate chaos and the near and permanent loss of rich, tropical biodiversity and their native stewards requires that we take a coordinated systems approach to intervene in the mechanisms of habitat and cultural destruction.
 Five Forests brings together the vision and values of local indigenous communities with the power and resources of international civil society.
 Together, Five Forests is mapping the Mesoamerican cattle supply chain to identify the entities and processes that propel deforestation and injustice.
 We look for levers to energize fundamental system transformation.
 This work holds governments and corporations accountable all along the forest-to-beef supply chain.
 The goal is to secure a more sustainable and just trade system that preserves the five Meso-American forests, uplifts the rights and governance of indigenous inhabitants, ensures healthy, forest-safe beef for consumers, and protects the global climate.

 [3]https://www.sciencedaily.com/releases/2017/07/170726091543.htm